nonfiction/nterchange3-extras/README.md

 Installing add-ons
 ------------------

+New method.
+For example, to install bootstrap on pennwest site:

+    $ ./deploy -c pennwest bootstrap

-The simplest method is to tar/gzip the **contents** of the add-on you want to install, copy it to your site's root and extract it:
+The *old* method is to tar/gzip the **contents** of the add-on you want to install, copy it to your site's root and extract it:

     $ cd nterchange3-extras/bootstrap